2026 Edition

 ML and LLM systems accumulate complexity that is unusually difficult to transfer.
 Model behavior depends on training data decisions, feature engineering history, hyperparameter choices, and domain-specific edge cases — context that does not live fully in the codebase.
 An engineer who has worked with your AI systems for six months carries context that cannot be onboarded in a week.
 High-rotation environments impose a context reset cost on every transition.
 For AI systems, this cost is compounding.

 Toptal supplies individually vetted engineers you hire and manage one at a time.
 Onboarding, team cohesion, and knowledge transfer between hires fall on you.
-A dedicated augmentation firm like Uvik supplies a coherent engineering team — one relationship, one accountability point.
+A dedicated augmentation firm like Uvik Software supplies a coherent engineering team — one relationship, one accountability point.
 If you have strong internal technical leadership and want to manage engineers directly, Toptal's model is efficient.
 If you need a team that integrates without heavy management burden from your side, the dedicated model is structurally more appropriate.

 What should I look for when evaluating an AI staff augmentation company?